 “There are a lot of lessons to be had from the fact that our project made it to this moment and others didn’t,” said Jeff Grybowski, CEO of Deepwater Wind, in his keynote address at the Ronald C. Baird Sea Grant Science Symposium on marine spatial planning (MSP), which brought practitioners from across the nation and globe to discuss the needs and challenges of this emerging field.

-“At the end of the day, marine spatial planning was one of the principle reasons why.”
+“At the end of the day, marine spatial planning was one of the principal reasons why.”

 “Rhode Island’s pioneering marine spatial planning work has helped to pave the way for America’s first offshore wind energy project, the Block Island Wind Farm.
 Smart, transparent, and inclusive planning is essential to the offshore wind energy industry.”